-Was I Hit On?* No, the first date couple come back and I’m way too invested in them to think about literally anyone or anything else in this bar.
+Was I Hit On?* No, the Tinder date comes back and I’m way too invested in them to think about literally anyone or anything else in this bar.
 When they order a second round, the guy asks the bartender if he can switch out his card for hers then he proceeds to drop his entire wallet and all its contents on the floor.
 Karma’s a bitch, Jason.
 After he picks up his various cards and loose change, they start talking about past relationships.
 He’s recently out of one after eight and a half years.
 She was “kinda seeing someone but it was too much work.”
 Then they go back to their table!
 This is like starting a show at your parents’ place because they have cable, then trying to finish it on your own but you can’t because you DON’T have cable.
 Fucking tragic.

 Should You Drink Here Alone?
 I cannot think of a reason why you shouldn’t.
 Burnside is a nice bar, especially chill for this neighborhood.
 It's 100% fine, even if the most interesting thing about it is the people who inhabit it.
 Oh, and if you go, can you check on Jason and Hayley for me?

-*Addendum: As I’m leaving, I see a woman sitting at a small table with an empty chair across from it.
+*Addendum: As I’m walking home, I see a woman sitting at a small table with an empty chair across from it.
 She calls out to me “excuse me beautiful I wanna read for you tonight” and I’m initially struck by the fact that this is the first time I’ve ever been catcalled by a woman, and then I’m like, fuck it’s because she’s a tarot card reader.